bgro/django-mantis/docs/what_mantis_is.rst

-* *isn't* a finished tool or even project: we like to think that it provides a solid basis on which cyber-threat intelligence management can be built up upon, but if you expect something that works out of the box and covers all aspects of cyber-threat intelligence management, MANTIS isn't for you.
+* *isn't* a finished tool or even project: we like to think that it provides a solid basis on which cyber-threat intelligence management can be built up upon, but if you expect something that out of the box covers all aspects of cyber-threat intelligence management, MANTIS isn't for you.

 * (currently) *isn't* a tool fit for importing *huge* datasets.
 It can